• Disease Overview

 Diagnosis

-A diagnosis of testicular cancer is based on identification of characteristic symptoms, a detailed patient and family history, a thorough clinical evaluation, and a variety of specialized tests.
-It may first be suspect because of a small bump or swelling in or on the one of the testicles.
-Prompt diagnosis and early treatment is essential in treating testicular cancer.
+It may first be suspected because of a small bump or swelling in or on one of the testicles.
+Prompt diagnosis and early treatment is essential in treating testicular cancer.6, 7, 9, 10

-If testicular cancer is suspected, the affected individual will undergo a scrotal ultrasound.
-An ultrasound uses reflected sound waves to create pictures of internal organs and other structures and are effective at detecting small areas of cancer that are near the surface of the body (superficially located).
-An ultrasound of the scrotum can detect a small bump or mass.
-It can also detect microlithiasis, a common condition in which tiny calcium deposits build up in the testicles.
-Some studies have shown a strong association between microlithiasis and testicular cancer, but no causative link has been demonstrated.
+If testicular cancer is suspected, the first diagnostic step is usually a scrotal ultrasound.
+An ultrasound uses reflected sound waves to create images of internal organs and surrounding structures, and it is especially effective at detecting small or superficial areas of cancer.
+A scrotal ultrasound can identify a small bump or mass in the testicle and can also detect microlithiasis, a common finding in which tiny calcium deposits build up inside the testicles.
+Although some studies have found a link between microlithiasis and testicular cancer, no direct causal relationship has been established.7, 10, 14

-Routine blood tests will be performed to look for serum tumor makers.
-A tumor marker is a chemical substance that is elevated in the blood, urine, or body tissues when a specific type of cancer is present.
-Tumor markers for testicular cancer include alpha-fetoprotein, the beta subunit of human chorionic gonadotropin (beta-hCG), and lactate dehydrogenase.
-Positive blood tests can help to diagnosis testicular cancer but are not definitive.
+Routine blood tests are also performed to measure serum tumor markers.
+A tumor marker is a chemical substance that becomes elevated in the blood, urine, or tissues when certain types of cancer are present.
+The tumor markers commonly used in evaluating testicular cancer include alpha-fetoprotein (AFP), the beta subunit of human chorionic gonadotropin (beta-hCG), and lactate dehydrogenase (LDH).
+Abnormal levels of these markers can support the diagnosis, but they are not definitive on their own.7, 10, 14

-A diagnosis can be confirmed with the surgical removal of the affected testicle.
-This is called a radical orchiectomy.
-It also serves as the first step of treatment for testicular cancer.
-In some individuals, doctors may be able to perform surgery that spares the testicle such as a partial orchiectomy.
+A confirmed diagnosis requires the surgical removal of the affected testicle, a procedure known as a radical orchiectomy.
+This surgery also serves as the first step in treatment for testicular cancer.
+In certain cases, a partial orchiectomy may be performed to spare part of the testicle.7, 10, 14

 • < Previous section